sleevs/Design-Pattern/README.md

   -  Factory - TODO

   -  Abstract factory
+     This pattern  Provides an interface for creating families of related or dependet objects without specifying the concrete classes.

-      Framework for a GUI environment were windows will be drawn on a display device.
+     [The example is a framework for a GUI environment where windows will be drawn on different operating systems.
-      The framework will support many OS .
-Each OS will have dedicated factory for creation of the                             graphical abstractions.
+     Each OS will have a dedicated factory for creating graphic abstractions.](https://github.com/sleevs/Design-Pattern/blob/master/creational/AbstractFactory.cpp)

   -  Builder -